Skip to content

 • If it doesn't work on http://localhost:1280 try http://<local-ip>:1280

 I vibe-coded this project entirely with ChatGPT, because I have literally zero coding experience.
-It works for me, and I actively use it to keep track of artwork across my Jellyfin instance.
+I have thoroughly tested it, it works for me, and I actively use it to keep track of artwork across my Jellyfin instance.
 If you’re more experienced with coding than I am (which is basically everyone), you’ll almost certainly see ways to improve it.
 Contributions, fixes, and feedback are all very welcome.

 ✨ Features